 By default, MATLAB uses the multithreading capabilities of the computer on which it is running.

 Disable use of

 These options control the use of software OpenGL® libraries when MATLAB detects a graphics driver with known issues.
-For more information, see Graphics Features with OpenGL Requirements.
+For more information, see Graphics Features That Have Specific Requirements.

 Force MATLAB to start with software OpenGL libraries.